 - A bitten tongue most often leaves a cut in your tongue.
 Although it's very painful at the time, and will bleed a little, it will heal up quickly and leave no traces afterwards.
 You will KNOW that this is the cause of your sore tongue, because it's very sore the instant you bite it - OUCH!
 Again, it will take 5 to 7 days to settle down.

 - A haemangioma from biting is what I've got!
 Basically you burst a couple of small capillaries inside the tongue, so it swells up a bit in the spot, goes blue, and then heals in that shape, with bigger blood capillaries there too.

-These are the most common reasons for getting a sore tongue, and the usual treatments.
+These are the most common sore tongue causes, and the most usual treatments.
 There are other causes of tongue pain, but these tend to be quite rare.
 As always, if you have ANY doubts at all, get it checked by a doctor or dentist.
-DON'T put it off 'til next week!